alexanderwachter/draft-6LoCAN/draft-wachter-6lo-can-00.md

 Traffic on the bus can be intersected, spoofed, or destroyed.
 For confidentiality and integrity, mechanisms like TLS or IPsec need to be applied.

-The small 14-bit node address space makes it hard to track nodes globally.
+The small 14-bit node address space makes it hard to track nodes globally and therefore has inherent privacy properties.

 # Reference Implementation